IntellumData Processing Agreement "DPA"

 2. Data Privacy

-- 2.5 Sensitive Personal Data.
+- 2.5 Data Minimization and Sensitive Personal Data.
+Client and Users should provide Intellum only with Personal Data that is requested by Intellum or that is otherwise necessary for Intellum to provide the Services.
+Intellum is not responsible for any other Personal Data.
+Client represents and warrants that it has obtained all consents from any Users to provide their Personal Data to Intellum.
 Client and Users are advised not to provide Intellum with Sensitive Personal Data.
 “Sensitive Personal Data” means (a) information that reveals a natural person’s racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade-union membership, (b) information or data concerning a natural person’s health or sex life or sexual orientation; or (c) genetic data or biometric data about a natural person.

 4. Data Subject Rights; Cooperation